Latto Is Stunning In Rick Owens At 2023 iHeart Radio Awards

 Latto is known for serving LEWKS and was spotted on the scene this week at the 2023 iHeart Radio Awards turning heads in a Rick Owens gown that we love.

-For her stunning appearance, the “Big Energy” rapper showed off her killer fashion sense in a gorgeous Rick Ownes gown that was perfect on her.
-The red, strapless dress fit her like a glove as she showed off her curvy figure through the dress’ tight frame.
-The ankle-length dress also had a small slit at the back to show off her ankles and black strappy shoes.
+For her stunning appearance, the “Big Energy” rapper showed off her killer fashion sense in a gorgeous Rick Owens gown.
+The red, strapless dress fit her like a glove as she showed off her curvy figure.
+The floor length dress also had a small slit at the back to show off her calves and black strappy shoes.

-She paired the monochromatic look with minimal jewelry to let the look speak for itself and wore her blonde hair in tight, spiral curls with a middle part to frame both sides of her face, which of course was beat with the most stunning glam all while enhancing her natural beauty.
+She paired the monochromatic look with minimal jewelry and wore her blonde hair in tight, spiral curls with a middle part to frame her face, which of course was beat with stunning glam that enhanced her natural beauty.

-Latto took to the red carpet of the annual award show as she served while showing off her effortless style.
+Latto took to the red carpet of the annual award show while showing off her effortless style.

 Check out the stunning look below.